SATHISHB04/Experiment-1/README.md

 ![Screenshot (5)](https://github.com/user-attachments/assets/371f27f5-7c1a-4314-8ad1-0dd643cfb8a1)

 ## Result
+To demonstrating the switch statement is completed successfully.
+The program selects and executes a specific case based on the input value, ensuring efficient multiple-choice decision-making.
 # e) Aim
 To demonstrate the working of the for loop, which is used to iterate a fixed number of times.